Everest View TrekEverest View Trek

 Will Beginners Get Altitude Sickness During This Short Trek?

 Acute Mountain Sickness (AMS), or altitude sickness, is a common concern for anyone going above 2,500 m.
 On the Everest View Trek, the highest sleeping altitude is Namche Bazaar at 3,440 m (11,286 ft), with a day hike potentially up to 3,880 m at the Everest View Hotel.
-This is certainly high enough for some people to feel mild effects of altitude.
+This is certainly high enough for some people to feel the mild effects of altitude.
 The question is: will a beginner (someone with no prior high-altitude experience) get altitude sickness on this short trek, and how can we prevent or manage it?

 Prevention Measures We Take: